EmmanuelBlessing95/LITA-SALES-DATA-ANALYSIS/README.md

 # LITA-SALES-DATA-ANALYSIS

+## Introduction
-###This is a project that shows my ability to analyze data on Excel, query on database and visualize with PowerBI.
+This is a project that shows my ability to analyze data on Excel, query on database and visualize with PowerBI.
 (The picture below is gotten from freepiks website)